According to science, this is what you’re really smelling when you draw your nose closer to that new shirt, crisp peso bill, or a brand-new car.

 No matter how addictive the smell of untainted leather and newly bonded plastic is, though, chemicals present in brand-new vehicles can cause potential harm to your body.
 Toyota United States color and trim manager Janis Ambrose told Gizmodo that “anything that is vinyl or plastic—the foam lamination on the seat surface, the plastic on the dash or on the door panel—it’s the volatile organic compounds (VOCs) coming out of them that causes that smell.”
-Unfortunately, some VOCs found in the smell of a new car are also present in paint thinners and other household cleaning products.
+Unfortunately, some VOCs found in the smell of a new car is also present in paint thinners and other household cleaning products.
 Still, these compounds are lighter on the respiratory system than the smoke and dust that come with your daily commute.

 4. New clothes

 We love buying new clothes.
 We love wearing them and showing them off.
 We also love the smell wafting into the air after we take them out of the rack.
-Sometimes, the smell of our new clothes are too strong that a single wash cannot make it go away.
-According to an article published by the Healthy House Institute, “Many new-clothing odors are due to the presence of chemicals that have been applied to the fibers.
+Sometimes, the smell of our new clothes is too strong that a single wash cannot make it go away.
+According to an article published by the Healthy House Institute, “Many new clothing odors are due to the presence of chemicals that have been applied to the fibers.
 This may have occurred during the plant’s cultivation, or later during milling and manufacturing.”
 It could also be the smell of “bagong suweldo.”

 Bonus: Bundles of joy